 In September 2011, the Financial Accounting Standards Board (FASB) issued FASB Accounting Standards Update (ASU) No. 2011-08, Intangibles - Goodwill and Other (Topic 350) - Testing Goodwill for Impairment.
 ASU 2011-08 permits an entity to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
-If an entity determines it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is less than its carrying amount, then it is required to perform the two-step impairment test.
+If an entity determines it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then it is required to perform the two-step impairment test.
 If an entity concludes otherwise, then the two-step impairment test is not required.
 ASU 2011-08 is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011, with early adoption permitted.
 The adoption of this ASU is not expected to have a material impact on the Company's financial statements.